emilydaykin/WhackAMole/README.md

 ## Code Features / How to Play:
 - The user has 50 attempts to whack all 10 hidden moles in the 10x10 grid.
 - Each turn, the user is prompted to enter an X- and Y-coordinate of the grid where they would like to whack.
-- If their guess/whack is correct, the number of moles left to whack are reduced and the user is prompted for their next move.
+- If their guess/whack is correct, the number of moles left to whack is reduced and the user is prompted for their next move.
-- If their guess/whack is incorrect, their attempts left are reduced and they're re-prompted for their next move.
+- If their guess/whack is incorrect, their attempts left are reduced, and they're re-prompted for their next move.
-- The user can enter the coordinates of (-5,-5) to see their progress: the entire grid and where they've successfully whacked a mole.
+- The user can enter the coordinates of (-5,-5) to see their progress: the entire grid and where they've successfully whacked a mole (marked by a W).
 - The user can enter the coordinates of (-1,-1) to surrender, which will end the game and reveal the entire grid and where the remaining, and whacked, moles are.

 ## Game Script